The Funk Album | May 2025 | A Powerful Celebration

-Renowned musician, composer, and pianist Tony Marino returns on May 21, 2025, with his highly anticipated 23rd album: The Funk Album—a vibrant collection of 11 original compositions inspired by Marino’s lifelong love affair with music and his South Philadelphia roots.
+Renowned musician, composer, and pianist Tony Marino is back with his highly anticipated 23rd release, The Funk Album, which dropped on May 21, 2025.
+This vibrant project delivers 11 original compositions that showcase Marino’s lifelong love affair with music while paying tribute to his South Philadelphia roots.

 1.)
 Would You Like To Dance – This song is dedicated to the many moments when people have used dancing as an icebreaker to meet someone at a club, party, or other social gathering.